krzemienski/awesome-from-stars/README.md

 * [bhattbhavesh91/voice-assistant-whisper-chatgpt](https://github.com/bhattbhavesh91/voice-assistant-whisper-chatgpt): This repository will guide you to create your own Smart Virtual Assistant like Google Assistant using Open AI's ChatGPT, Whisper.
 The entire solution is created using Python & Gradio.
 * [w-okada/voice-changer](https://github.com/w-okada/voice-changer): リアルタイムボイスチェンジャー Realtime Voice Changer
 * [abinashmeher999/voice-data-extract](https://github.com/abinashmeher999/voice-data-extract): A command line interface to combine text information from subtitles with voice data in the video.
 Provides a convenient way to generate training data for speech-recognition purposes.
+* [voicetreelab/voicetree](https://github.com/voicetreelab/voicetree): The spatial IDE for recursive multi-agent orchestration.
+It's like an Obsidian graph-view that you work directly inside of.
 * [voideditor/void](https://github.com/voideditor/void): None
 * [voila-dashboards/voila](https://github.com/voila-dashboards/voila): Voilà turns Jupyter notebooks into standalone web applications
 * [auchenberg/volkswagen](https://github.com/auchenberg/volkswagen): :see_no_evil: Volkswagen detects when your tests are being run in a CI server, and makes them pass.